ingadhoc/partner/partner_state/README.rst

 To configure this module, you need to:

 #.
 Set "Use partner state " in the company.
 #.
-Set the field that you requiered to approve partner in Sale/Configuration/Contact: Partner State Fields.
+Set the field that you required to approve partner in Sale/Configuration/Contact: Partner State Fields.
 #.
 Set the permition to approve to the user.

 Usage